-'Queen of Trash' in dock in Sweden's biggest toxic waste scandal
+'Queen Of Trash' In Dock In Sweden's Biggest Toxic Waste Scandal

 Among those charged with "aggravated environmental crime" is its former chief executive Bella Nilsson, an ex-stripper who once called herself the "Queen of Trash".

-High levels of PCBs, lead, mercury, arsenic and other chemicals were released into the air, soil and water, prosecutors said, endangering the "health of humans, animals and plant life".
+High levels of toxic PCB compounds, lead, mercury, arsenic and other chemicals were released into the air, soil and water, prosecutors said, endangering the "health of humans, animals and plant life".

 They say the now-bankrupt NMT Think Pink "collected waste with no intention or ability to handle it in line with environmental legislation."